runtipi/runtipi/README.md

 Tipi is licensed under the GNU General Public License v3.0.
 TL;DR — You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.

-Some of the bash scripts located in the `scripts` folder contain some snippets from [Umbrel](https://github.com/getumbrel/umbrel)'s code.
-Therefore some parts of the code are licensed under the PolyForm Noncommercial License 1.0.0 license.
-These parts have been marked with a comment above to clearly identify it.
-If you were to use this code in your own project, you have to keep the copyright notice and follow the license guidelines.
-We are actively working on re-writing those parts in order to make them available under the GPL license like the rest of our code.

 ## 🗣 Community

 - [Matrix](https://matrix.to/#/#runtipi:matrix.org)<br />